-Elusive Wildlife in the Last Frontier – What Might You Spot During Your Alaska Journey?Back To Blog
+Elusive Wildlife in the Great Land – What Might You Spot During Your Alaska Journey?Back To Blog

 While its name may indicate otherwise, the Canada lynx is actually native to Alaska.
 In fact, it is the only member of the cat family that is native to Alaska and can be found throughout most of the state.
 Lynx have distinctive large paws that they use like snowshoes to travel through deep snow.
 The lynx is one of the most elusive large mammals that call Alaska home and is listed as threatened under the Endangered Species Act.
 With its close proximity to the junction of the Klutina and Copper rivers, the Copper River Princess Wilderness Lodge is an ideal location for viewing a myriad of wildlife, including the Canada lynx.

 The American bald eagle was adopted as the official emblem of the U.S. in 1782, and to this day, it remains a symbol of majestic beauty and strength.
 In coastal Alaska bald eagle numbers are among the highest in the nation.
 Visit the Kenai Princess Wilderness Lodge to relax and enjoy beverages and casual fare on the expansive deck that overlooks one of the nation’s finest bald eagle habitats.
 There, you’re likely to find eagles feeding on spawning salmon, perched in the trees near the river or resting along sandbars and gravel shoals.